Chart Color Schemes

 Age

 Currimundi has a median age of 45, which is higher than Rest of Qld's figure of 41 and the national average of 38.
-The age profile shows that those aged 85+ make up 4.4% of the population, while the 25-34 group comprises 9.3%.
-Since the 2021 Census, the 15 to 24 age group has increased from 10.5% to 11.8%, and the 0 to 4 cohort has grown from 4.6% to 5.8%.
+The age profile shows that those aged 85+ make up 4.4%, while the 25-34 group comprises 9.3%.
+Since the 2021 Census, the 15 to 24 age group has increased from 10.5% to 11.8%, and the 0 to 4 cohort has risen from 4.6% to 5.8%.
 Conversely, the 5 to 14 cohort has decreased from 13.0% to 11.3%.
-By 2041, demographic projections indicate significant shifts in Currimundi's age structure.
-The 85+ group is expected to grow by 42%, reaching 423 people from 298.
-Notably, the combined 65+ age groups will account for 65% of total population growth, reflecting the area's aging demographic profile.
+By 2041, demographic projections indicate that the 85+ group will grow by 41%, reaching 423 from 299.
+The combined 65+ age groups are expected to account for 66% of total population growth, reflecting Currimundi's aging demographic profile.
 In contrast, the 45 to 54 and 5 to 14 cohorts are projected to experience population declines.